 Project FUTRE (Families Uplifted Through Recovery Education):

 The University of Arizona Comprehensive Pain and Addiction Center, in collaboration with the Workforce Development Program, the Colleges of Public Health and Medicine, and the Arizona Center for Rural Health, received a four year, $2.74 million HRSA grant award.
 The collaboration launched Project FUTRE.
-The goal of Project FUTRE is to increase the number of behavioral health paraprofessionals who are trained to work with children and families impacted by opioid use disorder (OUD) and other substance use disorders (SUDs) in Pima and Santa Cruz counties.
-Click here for more details or to apply to Project FUTRE.
+The goal of Project FUTRE is to increase the number of behavioral health paraprofessionals who are trained to work with children and families impacted by opioid use disorder (OUD) and other substance use disorders (SUDs) in Southern Arizona counties.

 Arizona Rural Opioid Response-Implementation (AzRORI):